ramkumarganesan12/uitest-datagrid/README.md

 - Core functionalities are well-tested with around 95% coverage.
 Additional tests for modal interactions can be added.
 - Accessibility for core funcitons is prioritized, with a 100% score in Lighthouse.
 Linting plugins were used to maximize coverage.
 - Virtusalization or Pagination can be considered for larger data sets.
+- Column status indicator, can supoport a variety of data types as well as matchers(equals, range)
+- CoulmnSyles - can support conditional styles
+- Non visible columns can be unique and pivot

 ## Running the Project